-Looking for a vet? many vets practice in the are and which Vet to choose?
+Looking for a vet? many vets practice in the area and which Veterinarian to choose?

 Ensuring our pets receive the best of veterinary care is a very important factor many pet owners are concerned about.